Tips for Expats: How to improve your Spanish quickly

 2. Find a native tutor

-The traditional way of finding a native tutor is by word-of-mouth.
+The traditional way of finding a native tutor is by word of mouth.
 However, this way of learning has also gained momentum as educational technology grows rapidly.
-There are a lot of websites/apps that facilitate the users to find a native tutor at an affordable price.
+There are a lot of websites/apps that facilitate users to find a native tutor at an affordable price.

 The pros are similar to the ones of language courses but a native tutor is more flexible than courses as the tutor can tailor the course to your needs.
 You can negotiate time, place, way of teaching, and even price.